ICECapstone/PM2.5/README.md

 - myWriteAPIKey with your ThingSpeak's writeAPI
 - myChannelNumber with your ThingSpeak's channel number

 <b>5.
-Enjoy: </b>
+Enjoy: </b></br>
-Once you upload the code, your NodeMCU starts gathering data from PMS5003, and data appear on ThingsSpeak.
+Once you upload the code, your NodeMCU starts gathering data from PMS5003, and data are displayed on ThingsSpeak.

 ![data](https://user-images.githubusercontent.com/11530521/52684414-c63d5500-2f78-11e9-9d23-03794f51702d.png)